Are you searching for the right language-learning tool?

 Allows tracking of your study time.

-When you use this app, you can see the number of points you have received so far, the streak of days that you have used the app, and how much of the course you have completed by clicking on the “course progress” button on your sidebar.
+When you use this app, you can see the number of points you have received so far, the streak of days you have used the app, and how much of the course you have completed by clicking the “course progress” button on your sidebar.

-Whether you are using Duolingo PC or you're on the app, your home page will give you information regarding where you are in your learning and how many lessons you have completed.
+Whether you are using Duolingo PC or on the app, your home page will give you information regarding where you are in your learning and how many lessons you have completed.
 As you advance by completing the lessons, you can track your progress with shiny achievement notifications.

-Cons of Doulingo App
+Cons of Duolingo App

-Ideal for beginner learners who want a quick introduction to a language.
+It is ideal for beginner learners who want a quick introduction to a language.

 Does not have in-depth explanations of grammar rules nor the cultural contexts of pronoun usage.